BrAM-breno/Navigation/Report.md

   https://regressionist.github.io/2019-05-13-Reinforcement-Learning/
 <p/>

 In order to choose parameters minimaly suitable, they were tested neural networks with 3 to 9 layers.
 Also some learning reates's values between 1E-4 and 9E-4 and 1E-4 and 9E-4 were tested.
 After tests, it has been pick a 6 layers neural network and learning rate of 6E-4.
-This configurtion solve the environment in a smaller number of episodes in the tests.
+This configurtion has solved the environment in a smaller number of episodes in the tests.
 Other DNN's parameters and their values are in **navigation_model.py** file.

 > **navigation_model.py** and **navigation_dqn_agent.py** are adaptation from codes provided by Deep Reinforcement Learning Nanodegree - Udacity.